syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/data-binding.md

 ### Self-referential

-We can also define segment details as a flat data and this collection can be mapped by using [`segmentData`](../api/gantt/#segmentData) property.
+The segment details can also be defined as a flat data and this collection can be mapped by using [`segmentData`](../api/gantt/#segmentData) property.
 The segment id field of this collection is mapped by using the [`taskFields.SegmentId`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_SegmentData) property.

 ```html